cavo789/blog/blog/2024/04/07/php-jakzal-phpqa/index.md

 ---
 ![Docker image that provides static analysis tools for PHP](./images/fixing_issues_banner.jpg)

-Since years now, I'm using [https://github.com/jakzal/phpqa](https://github.com/jakzal/phpqa) to run a lot of static analysis tools on my PHP codebase.
+For years now, I'm using [https://github.com/jakzal/phpqa](https://github.com/jakzal/phpqa) to run a lot of static analysis tools on my PHP codebase.

 The list of available tools is huge; see by yourself: [Available tools](https://github.com/jakzal/phpqa?tab=readme-ov-file#available-tools).